• Three Lebanese Folk Songs Translated into English by Kahlil Gibran

 O mother mine, spread me the silken sheet,

-And let me lie down and cover myself with rose leaves.
+And let me lie down and cover me with roses leaves.

-And if I die tomorrow, Mother, I pray you
+And if I die tomorrow, Mother, I beseech you

-Call around me, my comrades, the daughters of love,
+Call round me my comrades, the daughters of love,

 O mother mine, yesterday our secret was our own;